OSDeploy/GitBook/drivers/dell-driver-cleanup/core-dell-cleanup.md

-# Core Cleanup

-Removing the Core Drivers from the Driver Repository greatly reduces the total size.

----

-# Dell Driver Family Packs
+# Dell Family Driver Packs

+This page will show the totals from the removed Drivers

 |  | **Windows 10 x64** | **Windows 10 x86** | **Windows 7 x64** | **Windows 7 x86** | **Group Totals** |
 | :--- | :--- | :--- | :--- | :--- | :--- |